-The Mardi Gras or Carnival season officially begins on January 6th or the “Twelfth Night,” also known as the “Epiphany.”
-Epiphany comes from a Greek word that means “to show.”
-Jesus first showed himself to the three wisemen and to the world on this day.
-As a symbol of this Holy Day, a tiny trinket like a plastic (formerly porcelain) baby or bean is hidden inside each King Cake.
-When the cake is sliced and served, each guest looks to see if their piece contains the “baby.”
-If so, that person is the “King” for a day – and is also responsible to host the next party and provide the next King Cake!
-Mardi Gras ends on Shrove Tuesday – also called “Fat Tuesday” – which is always the day before Ash Wednesday.
+The Mardi Gras or Carnival season officially begins on January 6th or the "Twelfth Night," also known as the "Epiphany."
+Epiphany comes from a Greek word that means "to show."
+Jesus first showed himself to the Three Wise Men and to the world on this day.
+As a symbol of this Holy Day, a tiny trinket (like a plastic baby or bean) is hidden inside each King Cake.
+When the cake is sliced and served, each guest looks to see if their piece contains the "baby."
+If so, that person is the "King" for a day.
+The King will also host the next party and provide the next King Cake!
+Mardi Gras ends on Shrove Tuesday (also called "Fat Tuesday") which is always the day before Ash Wednesday.

-King Cakes have many looks, the most classic being a crown-shaped pastry, often covered with glaze, and dotted with the sugared colors of Carnival: gold, purple and green to symbolize power, justice and faith.
-Some have fillings, others do not, though they all house the baby prize.
-This Gluten-Free King Cake recipe, which you can also make dairy-free, joyfully brings the King Cake back to many of our tables!
+King Cakes have many looks, the most classic being a crown-shaped pastry.
+They are typically covered with glaze, and dotted with the sugared colors of Carnival.
+Gold, purple and green symbolize power, justice and faith.
+Some have fillings, others do not, but all hide the baby prize.
+This Gluten-Free King Cake recipe joyfully brings the King Cake back to many of our tables!

 For a little more Southern flavor, try this Gluten-free Louisiana Shrimp and Grits recipe too!